 It is a good idea to work with different timeframes.
 Break down the target into smaller sub-targets or work with a daily, weekly and monthly dashboard.

-Here's the Five Best Call Center KPIs
+Here's the Five Best Call Center KPIs and metrics

 This is obviously one of most important KPIs in telemarketing.
 But you’ll need to know how many calls and how to count them.